 -African Americans need not be measured in this study because these group of people historically and systemically have been affected by the system of the institution of racism. (give data)

--If I test African Americans, it is to suggest that African Americans behavior post slavery is reflective of former slave holders’ patterns of behavior.
+-If I test African Americans, it is to suggest that African Americans behavior post slavery reflects former slave holders’ patterns of behavior.
 As psychologist, Na’im Akbar and Carter G. Woodson suggest, the slave takes on the oppressor’s ways.

 -African Americans cannot be racist in America, due to not having the power structure and wealth gap infrastructure compared to whites.
 (Quotes Tariq Nasheed and Joy DeGruy)